Aleksey Galkin: Statements on Alexey Galkin by eyewitness Robert Young Pelton

 Robert Young Pelton reported that no evidence of Galkin's torture were present when he was interviewed, although, he was thin, emaciated and his bore bruises from being bound for so long.
 Pelton interviewed Galkin and asked if he had been tortured or mistreated.
 Galkin was nervous, and when Pelton asked him why, he said with humor that he had never been on CNN before referring to his career as a spy.
 Musayev twice interrupted Galkin when Pelton asked whether Galkin voluntarily confessed and whether he is afraid of something, saying that "You don't need to answer this question".

 Escape and publications in Novaya Gazeta

 In January, after the New Year, Galkin and Pachomov, were released by their captors.
 Having found weapons wandering alone, they encountered a group of militants and exchanged fire with them.
 Galkin had also received gunshot wounds to both arms.
 The escapees were discovered by Ryazan airborne regiment.
 Doctors diagnosed Galkin with four broken ribs (bone fragments also had entered into his lungs), his jaw was broken in three places and he had also suffered brain damage.
 Galkin retired from the Army due to his health condition in summer 2002 after rehabilitation course.

+He was also awarded the Order “For Merit to the Fatherland,” 4th class, as well as a number of medals.

+He became the prototype for the main character of the film Personal Number.